REFRAME - THESIS PROJECT AT CIID

-This project began with a simple question: what does commuting feel like for people with reduced mobility?
+This project began with an exploratory question: what does commuting feel like for people with reduced mobility?
 My first instinct was to design an accessibility-focused tool that could ease the stress of everyday travel.
 I started by speaking to people with disabilites, curious about their everyday experiences of moving through cities.

 What I discovered through these conversations, and later through broader research, challenged my assumptions and led me toward a more universal design opportunity.
 Reframe emerged as an attempt to look at our surroundings differently, to peel back what usually goes unnoticed and make hidden layers of information tangible.

 Initially, I approached this challenge from an accessibility perspective, speaking with people with reduced mobility.
-When asked about their “dream” way of commuting, several including Mike, answered simply “teleportation.”
+When asked about their “dream” way of commuting, surprisingly, several including Mike, simply answered “teleportation.”

-What struck me was not just the wish for convenience, but the deeper desire to skip the journey altogether.
-This revealed that the frustration of transit isn’t limited to those with mobility challenges it’s a universal issue shaped by stress, monotony, and the pressure to move quickly.
+What struck me was not just the wish for convenience, but a deeper, almost emotional need to escape the monotony of the journey itself.
+This made it clear that transit fatigue isn’t a challenge limited to those with mobility barriers, it's a universal experience, intensified by stress, repetition, and the constant pressure to keep moving faster.

 Another recurring insight from my conversations was around how navigation apps are designed with speed as the priority, often overlooking comfort and accessibility.
 Commuting is universal, yet most navigation systems prioritize efficiency over human experience.
-This creates a cascade of problems:
+And this led me to dive deeper into exploring how navigation can be more comfort and discovery oriented.

 Compass as a metaphor?